A New and Probably the Cheapest Way to Make Silver Gelatin Emulsion: Elio’s Story and Full Step-by-Step Tutorial

 Coating Ultra-Large Plates: Expert Tips and Techniques

-I often get asked if coating ultra-large plates—like the impressive 20x24 inch pieces—is much harder than coating smaller ones.
+I’m often asked whether coating ultra-large plates, like the impressive 20×24-inch pieces, is significantly harder than working with smaller ones.
 The answer?
-It’s both yes and no. When you’re working on a plate of this size, every step of the process demands extra practice and precision.
-Spreading emulsion evenly across such a vast surface isn’t as simple as it sounds.
-For instance, using a syringe coating technique means you might need to stop and refill your emulsion cup three or four times while maintaining a perfectly level plate to avoid messy...
+Both yes and no. When you move up to this scale, every step of the process demands greater precision, patience, and practice.
+Spreading emulsion evenly across such a vast surface isn’t as straightforward as it sounds.
+Using a syringe coating technique, for instance, often means stopping to refill your emulsion cup three or four times while keeping the plate perfectly level to prevent spills.
+The weight of a large glass plate can actually help stabilize it with your fingers, as...

 Continue reading